abdoulfataoh/security-situation-analysis/README.md

 # security situation analysis

 ## Description
-In this project, we use artificial intelligence models to analyze the security situation in Burkina Faso
+In this project, we use artificial intelligence models to analyze security situation in Burkina Faso

 # Configuration